ZoiDiama/Plots-for-Eurostat-data-with-R/README.md

 ## 4. Line chart with R Base plot
 For my fourth visualization, I recreated a graph from an article about EU citizens who died from influenza.
 The data I used was downloaded from Eurostat's website and saved as an Excel file on my local drive.
 The variables I focused on were the cause of death standardized death rate, countries, and age group.
 Since the article focused on trend analysis, I decided to recreate the original visual.

 To create the graph, I used the R base plot function and adjusted the margins and background color to a dark blue.
-The graph shows the standardized rate of deaths from influenza by age group in the EU, with years listed on the x-axis and the death rate on the y-axis.

-To make the graph more readable, I removed the box around the plot area and added white lines and labels to the axis.
+The graph shows the standardized rate of deaths from influenza by age group in the EU, with years listed on the x-axis and the death rate on the y-axis.To make the graph more readable, I removed the box around the plot area and added white lines and labels to the axis.
 I also added a title and subtitle to the graph and used different colors for the lines representing the death rate for those under 65 years old and those aged 65 or over.

 |Article|Details|
 |-------|-------|